Alejandro-50X/CS4440-03-Project-1/README.md

 For the problems dealing with compression if you wish to get an error output simply enter the "./ProgramName" without the arguments for the source or destination file and you will get an error

 Question 1: MyCompress
 Find the path to the code within your files and in your terminal change to that directory.
-Once your in that directory use the command ./MyCompress source.txt compressed.txt
+Once your in that directory use the command ./MyCompress source.txt

 Question 2: MyDecompress
 Find the path to the code within your files and in your terminal change to that directory.
 Once your in that directory use the command ./MyDecompress source.txt compressed.txt